miguelpaz/miguelpaz.github.io/_posts/2016-06-05-cartodb-basics.md

 Remember: this example dataset only contains country name, year and source, not other data points.

-You map should look like this:
+Your map should look like this:

 ![Carto - Wizards](https://github.com/miguelpaz/jlab/blob/master/images/map_cartodb_basic_category.png?raw=true)